 All proceeds from the tournament fund the Evans Scholars Foundation, which provides scholarships to caddies with strong academic backgrounds but financial need.
 The sponsors kick in an additional $100,000 to fund another recipient each time there is a hole-in-one.
 Spieth’s problem was that he scored his ace three holes too late.
 Had he made it at No. 17, Spieth would have won a BMW M4, which lists these days for more than $72,000.

-“I wasn’t aware until after the round because there was one of those cool BMWs on one of the other par-3s,” Spieth said this week, “so, selfishly.
+“I wasn’t aware until after the round because there was one of those cool BMWs on one of the other par-3s,” Spieth said, “so, selfishly.
 I was asking if I was getting a car.”

 Officials informed Spieth that he wasn’t getting the car, but some young caddie was getting a four-year college scholarship.